-Atmospheric loss (Latmos) is the amount of signal that is absorbed by the atmosphere as the signal travels from the satellite to the ground station.
+Atmospheric loss Atmospheric loss (L{atmos}) is the amount of signal that is absorbed by the atmosphere as the signal travels from the satellite to the ground station.
 It varies with signal frequency and the signal path length through the atmosphere, which is related to the elevation angle between the ground station and the spacecraft.
 Theoretically, the amount of signal absorbed by rain could also be considered an atmospheric loss, but because rain fade can be quite large and unpredictable, it is given its own variable in the link budget.
 In general, atmospheric loss can be assumed to be less than 1 dB as long as the look angle elevation from the ground station is greater than 20 degrees.

-Rain fade is a unique entry in the link budget because it is derived from the system specification instead of being dependent on the natural elements of the link.
+Rain fade Rain fade is a unique entry in the link budget because it is derived from the system specification instead of being dependent on the natural elements of the link.
 The actual rain fade on a link can be quite large and unpredictable.
 It probably isn't practical to attempt to design a link that will perform to specifications under worst case rain conditions.
 Instead, the system specification might specify the amount of rain fade that the system must be able to tolerate and still meet the performance specifications.
 Specified rain fade is typically in the range of 6 dB.
 Therefore the link budget will list a maximum rain fade of 6 dB and a minimum of 0 dB.
 If the link is designed to this budget, it will have an additional 6 dB of link margin to compensate for a rain fade

-The variables we've discussed so far (EIRP, path loss, polarization loss, pointing loss, atmospheric loss, rain fade) are sufficient to define the signal power level at the ground station.
-The power would be shown by:

-Power Level = EIRP - L{path} - L{point} - L{atmos} - rain fade
+Received signal power level at the receiving antenna The variables we've discussed so far (EIRP, path loss, polarization loss, pointing loss, atmospheric loss, rain fade) are sufficient to define the signal power level at the ground station (when considering the downlink); and signal level at satellite station (when considering the uplink).
+The power would be shown by: Power Level = EIRP - L{path} - L{pol} - L{point} - L{atmos} - rain fade

-The last two items we're going to include in our link budget are the ground station antenna and LNA.
+G/T The last two items we're going to include in our link budget are the ground station antenna and LNA.
 These two items aren't really variables, but are constants that the design engineer will select.
 Based on the power level indicated by the link budget and the carrier to noise requirement indicated by the system specs, the engineer will select an antenna/LNA pair that will amplify the signal sufficiently for further processing without adding more noise than the system spec allows.
 The antenna gain and the LNA noise will be combined into a single parameter called the "gain over noise temperature", or G/T. This will be the final entry in our link budget.

-The carrier to noise ratio (1) for the link can now be calculated as:

-$C/N0 = EIRP - L{path} - L{pol} - L{point} - L{atmos} - rain fade + G/T - Boltzmann's Constant$

-This completes the link budget for the space to ground link.
+Carrier to Noise Ratio The carrier to noise ratio C/N_0 for the link can now be calculated as: $C/N_0 = EIRP - L{path} - L{point} - L{atmos} - rain fade + G/T - Boltzmann's Constant$ This completes the link budget for the space to ground link.
 A link budget for the ground to space link would be composed of the same variables.
 The variables would need to be updated for the uplink frequencies, the G/T would be the spacecraft G/T, and the ground station design engineer would then select the ground station EIRP required to meet system specs.

-Boltzmann's Constant (k) Amount of noise power contributed by 1 degree of temperature, kelvin.

-$k = 1.38 10^{-23} Watt-second/K$
+Boltzmann's Constant (k) Amount of noise power contributed by 1 degree of temperature, kelvin. $k = 1.38 10^{-23}$ Watt-second/K or -228.6 dBw/Hz